0x4248/notebook/source/content/01 Areas/Computer Science/7 Data Structures/35 Lists and Linked Lists/Lists and Linked Lists.md

 <p class="X42-star-break-line">***</p>
 <hr>
 </div>

-<h2 style="text-align: center;">Linked Lists</h2>
-**What are linked lists**
+## Linked lists
 A linked list is a dynamic data structure that holds a ordered data structure, where each element points to the next element.

-The items which form the sequence are net necessarily held in contiguous data locations, cr in the order in which they occur in the sequence.

-Each item in the list is called a node and contains a data field and a next address field called a link or pointer field (the data field may consist of several subfields.) • ' he data field holds the actual data associated with the list item, and the pointer field contains the address of the next item in the sequence • ' he link Held in the last item indicates that there are nc further items by the use of a null pointer • Associated with the list is a pointer variable which points to (i.e. contains the address of) the first node in the list